ghc-proposals/ghc-proposals/proposals/0000-no-ambiguous-field-access.rst

 1. Introduce a new warning ``-Wambiguous-fields``, enabled by default.
 This will make the compiler emit a warning for every ambiguous field selector/update occurrence it resolves under the rules described above.
 The warning should explain that support for such occurrences will be removed in a future GHC release.

 2. In a subsequent GHC release, remove support for ambiguous field selector/update occurrences entirely and remove the warning.
-This step should not be taken until ``RecordDotSyntax`` is available, to provide users with a clear alternative.
+This step should not be taken until ``RecordDotSyntax`` or another generally-accepted mechanism for disambiguation is available, to provide users with a clear alternative.

 This transition period will give time for users of ``DuplicateRecordFields`` to adapt their code (using ``RecordDotSyntax`` or otherwise), or raise concerns about the proposed changes and request a stay of execution.
 Our expectation is that step 2 will be taken in the GHC release immediately following step 1, but this can be changed if feedback from users indicates that the removal of the feature is causing substantial pain.